cooljeanius/A_New_Order/readme.txt

   several quirks like that in the story; whenever they contradict what I intended to do, or what I wrote here, the campaign version wins.

-Do you know what were the Lorin's questions to the Oracle?
+Do you know what Lorin's questions to the Oracle were?
 If so, you know more than me, because I only remember the first and the last question, and I am not sure about the second one.

 Do you know who betrayed Freetown's location?
 If so, you know more than me.
 I don't know.
 I never planned to know, in fact.
-Early on I had version of storyline in which the player had a chance to discover it, but I decided this version was bad and I abandoned it.
+Early on I had a version of storyline in which the player had a chance to discover it, but I decided this version was bad and I abandoned it.
 If you want to be a maintainer, or if you want to create a sequel, then never, ever give a player chance to discover for sure who did that.
-You are allowed to give your own ideas, but make it clear this is someone's opinion, or one of possibilities.
+You are allowed to give your own ideas, but make it clear this is someone's opinion, or one of many possibilities.

 However, to make one thing clear: in scenario 19, when Lorin leaves Gawen, she does not go to the Akladians, or to Freetown.
 Guess where she went to and